aaditunni/100DaysOfCloud/Journey/086/Readme.md

 ## ☁️ Cloud Outcome

-Predicted future power consumption based on time series data uploaded to S3 in form of csv file.
+Predicted future power consumption based on time series data uploaded to S3 in form of csv file using Forecast.

 ## Social Proof